-Why learning a language is
+Why learning a world language is important

 The importance of learning a language cannot be underestimated.
 Today's students are growing up in an increasingly globalised world where a second language is an immensely useful skill to provide them with, as it can bring them more opportunities throughout life.
 These opportunities can be commercial in nature by providing students with a competitive edge in their career choices.